matrefeytontias/nKaruga/README.md

 ## Building nKaruga

 nKaruga uses its own graphics engine, n2DLib, built on top of SDL2.
 It also uses SDL2_mixer to handle sound, thus, those two libraries are necessary.

-In this repository, I have included everything one should need to build nKaruga out of the box, including the SDL2 and SDL2_mixer binaries for Windows and Linux systems, regardless of their platform (i686 or x86_64). **However**, this means that the licences in this repository are not uniform : the SDL2 and SDL2_mixer binaries, SO and include files are subject to their own licences (check the SDL2 and SDL2_mixer websites for more info).
+~In this repository, I have included everything one should need to build nKaruga out of the box, including the SDL2 and SDL2_mixer binaries for Windows and Linux systems, regardless of their platform (i686 or x86_64). **However**, this means that the licences in this repository are not uniform : the SDL2 and SDL2_mixer binaries, SO and include files are subject to their own licences (check the SDL2 and SDL2_mixer websites for more info).~

 The entirety of the nKaruga source files, apart from the aforementionned files, is under the MIT licence.

-### Building on Linux

-nKaruga should be buildable on Linux out of the box.
-Simply clone the repository in a new folder, and run `make linux`. **Building nKaruga does not require to install SDL2, SDL2-dev, SDL2_mixer or SDL2_mixer-dev.** The necessary files are included in the repository.

-You will need `zip` in order to run `make deploy`.
+*27/08/2022* : I have revamped the build system to use CMake with SDL2 2.24.0 and SDL2_mixer 2.6.2.
+For now, everything will be Windows-only until I get around to trying things out with the other platforms.

 ### Building on Windows

-In order to build nKaruga on Windows, you will need a functionning installation of MSYS2.
-Such an installation can be acquired by following the steps on the [main website](http://msys2.github.io/).
-Once MSYS2 is installed, you will need the following dependencies :
+In order to build nKaruga on Windows, you will need CMake and the generator of your choice (I use Microsoft Visual Studio 2019).
+Building should be as simple as running CMake in the root directory and following the usual steps.

-- gcc : `pacman -S gcc`
-- make : `pacman -S make`
-- Optionally, zip (to run `make deploy`) : `pacman -S zip`

-Once all of this is installed, you can build nKaruga by running `make windows` or `make` in the repository's directory.

-### Build targets

-- `make` or `make windows` : build nKaruga for Windows platforms (works on all platforms that support MSYS2, ie Windows XP excluded onwards)
-- `make linux` : build nKaruga for Linux platforms (should work on all platforms where SDL2 and SDL2_mixer work ; tested with Ubuntu 32 bits and KDE 64 bits)
-- `make mac` : build nKaruga for macOS platforms (should work on all platforms where SDL2 and SDL2_mixer work ; tested with macOS 10.12 Sierra)
-- `make deploy` : on Windows, package a build as `releases/nKaruga.zip` (change `RELEASE_DIR` and `OUT_NAME` in the makefile to change this)
-- `make deploy-linux` : on Linux, same as above
-- `make clean` : cleanup build files (includes executable, dependencies and .o obj files)